jimmypoulsen/git-gone/README.md

 ## Installation
 Git Gone is a simple Sinatra application that you can run locally or deploy to a server.
 To install, clone the repository and run `bundle install` to install the required gems.

-### Deploy to Hetzner using Kamal
+### Deploy using Kamal
 First, install Kamal by running `gem install kamal`.
-Next, create a server with Hetzner.
+Next, create a server with Hetzner or any other hosting provider.
 Next, change the `config/deploy.yml` file and replace the image, servers, and registry with your information.
 Lastly, run `kamal setup` to deploy to your server.

 ### Deploy to Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/jimmypoulsen/git-gone/tree/main)